VGV-Team/DataExtraction/README.md

 ## How to run

-- Required package: BeautifulSoup (bs4)
+- Required package: BeautifulSoup (bs4) and lxml parser
 - Run main.py to run all extractions (XPATH, RegEx, RoadRunner).
 Prints results to console.
 - Each type of extraction is implemented in it's own file